aohajin/phabricator/README.md

 ## Some fix from aohajin

-Fix APCu and Pygmentize configuration.
+Forked from redpointgames/phabricator, fix APCu and Pygmentize configuration.

+This can also be found on dockerhub: aohajin/phabricator

-# Most basic instruction
+## Most basic instruction

 You'll need an instance of MySQL for this Docker image to connect to, and for basic setups you can specify it with either the `MYSQL_LINKED_CONTAINER` or `MYSQL_HOST` environment variables, depending on where your instance of MySQL is.